DavidRuhe/DavidRuhe.github.io/_posts/2023-01-06-hypercomplex-nns.md

 <figure>
   <img src="/assets/images/complex-quaternion/header.png">
   <figcaption>Left: complex neural network with real part (yellow) and imaginary part (red).
 Right: quaternion neural network with real part in yellow, and imaginary parts in red, blue, and green.
-Note: though regarded as crucial advantage of these architectures, the interconnectivity between the components of these is not shown to avoid cluttering.</figcaption>
+Note: though regarded as a crucial advantage of these architectures, the interconnectivity between the numbers' components is not shown to avoid cluttering.</figcaption>
 </figure>

 # Introduction
-Complex and quaternion numbers add depth to our numerical representations with their additional dimensions, enabling them to encapsulate more information, more efficiently.
-By nature, they are better equipped at representing phenomena that involve both magnitude and phase (such as electromagnetic waves), or three-dimensional rotations.
+Complex and quaternion numbers add depth to our numerical representations with their additional dimensions, enabling them to encapsulate more information more efficiently.
+By nature, they are better equipped to represent phenomena that involve both magnitude and phase (such as electromagnetic waves), or three-dimensional rotations.

 This shift in perspective is not just a simple change in the data representation.
 It paves the way for more advanced neural network architectures.
-This post serves as a first step in a series that explore these, called *Complex To Clifford*.
+This post serves as a first step in a series that explores these, called *Complex To Clifford*.
 In upcoming works, we will explore Clifford algebras.
 As a natural extension of complex and quaternion numbers, Clifford algebra allows us to operate in multiple dimensions efficiently and opens the door to a universe of geometrically inspired learning models.
 Finally, we will culminate in the exploration of equivariant Clifford networks, which take advantage of these geometric insights to deliver impressive performance on a variety of tasks while maintaining certain invariances.